emilianavt/VSeeFaceManual/README.md

 Resolutions that are smaller than the default resolution of 1280x720 are not saved, because it is possible to shrink the window in such a way that it would be hard to change it back.
 You might be able to manually enter such a resolution in the settings.ini file.

-#### Can I change avatars/effect settings/props without having the UI show up in OBS with a hotkey?
+#### <a name="model-switch"></a>Can I change avatars/effect settings/props without having the UI show up in OBS with a hotkey?

 You can completely avoid having the UI show up in OBS, by using the Spout2 functionality.
 For more information, please refer to [this](https://www.vseeface.icu/spout).
 Effect settings can be controlled with components from the VSeeFace SDK, so if you are using a VSFAvatar model, you can create animations linked to hotkeyed blendshapes to animate and manipulate the effect settings.
 The local "L" hotkey will open a file opening dialog to directly open model files without going through the avatar picker UI, but loading the model can lead to lag during the loading process.
+Since loading models is laggy, I do not plan to add general model hotkey loading support.
+Instead, where possible, I would recommend using VRM material blendshapes or VSFAvatar animations to manipulate how the current model looks without having to load a new one.

 #### Is Spout2 capture supported by StreamLabs?